-4. [11.a] "an elongate structure having an overall length that is longer than the predefined length of the continuous lumen of the guide catheter, the elongate structure including:"
+5. [12.b.i] "an elongate structure having an overall length that is longer than the predefined length of the continuous lumen of the guide catheter, the elongate structure including:"

 Kontos's support catheter 10 is the "elongate structure."
-Ex-1405, ¶ 227.
+Ex-1405, ¶ 228.
 The "[s]upport assembly 10 is composed of two major elements, a body 12 and an insertion/manipulation wire 14."
 Ex-1409, 3:45-46, Fig. 1.
-As discussed above, a POSITA knew that the combined length of body 12 and insertion/manipulation wire 14 was longer than the length of the guide catheter.
-Section VII.B.5, supra.
+As discussed above, a POSITA knew that the combined length of the body 12 and insertion/manipulation wire 14 was longer than the length of the guide catheter.
+Section VII.B.6, supra.
 Regardless, as discussed above, a POSITA would have found it obvious to combine Adams's teachings with Kontos, thereby using an elongate structure that is longer than the guide catheter.
 Id.

-5. [11.b] "a flexible tip portion defining a tubular structure having a circular cross-section that is smaller than the circular cross-section of the continuous lumen of the guide catheter and a length that is shorter than the predefined length of the continuous lumen of the guide catheter, the flexible tip portion being sized having a cross-sectional outer diameter sized to be insertable through the cross-sectional inner diameter of the continuous lumen of the guide catheter and defining a coaxial lumen having a cross-sectional inner diameter through which interventional cardiology devices are insertable;"
+6. [12.b.ii] "a flexible tip portion defining a tubular structure and having a circular cross-section that is smaller than the circular cross-section of the continuous lumen of the guide catheter and a length that is shorter than the predefined length of the continuous lumen of the guide catheter, the flexible tip portion having a cross-sectional outer diameter sized to be insertable through the cross-sectional inner diameter of the continuous lumen of the guide catheter and defining a coaxial lumen having a cross-sectional inner diameter through which interventional cardiology devices are insertable;"

-For claim 11, Kontos's soft tip 28 is the "flexible tip portion."
-Ex-1405, ¶ 228; Ex-1409, 4:5-15; Ex-1442, ¶ 60.
+For claim 12,20 Kontos's soft tip 28 is the "flexible tip portion."
+Ex-1405, ¶ 229; Ex-1442, ¶ 60; Ex-1409, 4:5-15.

-&lt;sup>21 In general, use of the same words in different claims have the same meaning.
-In claim 1, however, Patent Owner used "flexible tip portion" to include both the "flexible cylindrical distal tip" and the "flexible cylindrical reinforced portion."
-Compare Section VII.B, with Section VII.G.
-That is not the case for claim 11, where Patent Owner separately recites the "reinforced portion," which is different than and proximal to the "flexible tip portion."
+20 In general, use of the same words in different claims have the same meaning.
+Here, however, in claim 1 "flexible tip portion" includes both the "flexible cylindrical distal tip" and the "flexible cylindrical reinforced portion."
+See Section VII.B.7.
+That is not the case for claim 12, where Patent Owner separately recites the "reinforced portion," which is different than and proximal to the "flexible tip portion."